 Conflicts and crises taking their toll on further progress

 The MENA region continues to witness several conflicts and crises.
 One in every five children in MENA is not in school, and of these out-of-school children, an estimated number of over 3 million should have been in school if the crises never happened.
-By the end of 2017, the armed conflicts in Syria, Iraq and Yemen brought back the number of regional out-of-school children to its 2007 level of over 15 million.
-Eight years of crisis in Syria alone left around 2 million children out-of-school and exposed a further 1.3 million to the risk of dropping out.
+By the end of 2017, the armed conflicts in Syria, Iraq and Yemen brought back the number of regional out-of-school children to its 2007 level of over 14.3 million.

 For many who can access school today, the possibility of learning in a classroom is jeopardized by continued conflicts.
 More than 8,850 education facilities in Syria, Iraq, Yemen and Libya have been attacked and destroyed leaving them incapable of hosting students for education purposes.